Rizzwaz123/fll-codeminers/README.md

-Work in progress Python for our robot by team name "codeminers".
+Work in progress Python for our robot by team name "Codeminers".

 Quick Links:
   1. https://spike.legoeducation.com/prime/lobby/